 The short answer is, you’ll follow a phonics curriculum!
 Phonics curriculums will involve worksheets, flashcards and games (and sometimes even puppets!)
 Professionals have written explicit, step-by-step phonics curriculums for homeschooling families that will guide you through exactly what to do.
 The biggest challenge is picking a program!
 If the curriculum you picked isn’t working, try another one.
 This is not failure–it’s tailoring your education to your child.

-There is a long-standing debate about whether or not phonics should be taught from “whole to part” or “part to whole.”
-(Both sides swear their way is superior and claims that the other side is going to ruin the child.)
+There is a long-standing debate about whether or not phonics should be taught from “whole to part” (analytical method) or “part to whole” (synthetic method.)
+Both sides swear their way is superior and claims that the other side is going to ruin the child, but of course both have their pros and cons.

 A “whole to part” or “analytical” method is a more holistic method where a child might learn to read by context clues and recognizing whole words at a time.
 This is how many children teach themselves to read.
 When we teach children to recognize “sight words,” this is an analytical approach.
-The advantage to this way of learning is that it provides meaningful context before giving rules and mechanics.
+The advantage to this way of learning is that it provides meaningful context before giving rules and mechanics, but there are some major downsides too.

 A “part to whole” or “synthetic” approach goes straight into rules and mechanics first.
 Synthetic phonics breaks reading up into its smaller parts and teaches those parts one by one.
 Learning individual letter sounds and blending them together is synthetic phonics.